Nanovessel Host Leads To Retention Of Configuration In S<sub>N</sub>2 Reaction

-As students of organic chemistry learn early on, SN2 reactions are characterized by inversion of stereochemical configuration.
+Students of organic chemistry learn early on that SN2 reactions are characterized by inversion of stereochemical configuration.
 The incoming nucleophile displaces the leaving group on a carbon atom through a so-called backside attack that flips the arrangement of the carbon’s three other substituents.
 It’s akin to an umbrella becoming inverted by a strong gust of wind.

 So, they looked at what happened when they did the same reaction on a single enantiomer of the benzylic substrate.
 Much to their surprise, the reaction proceeded with up to 90% retention of stereochemical configuration.